YounisJ/Federated-Learning-in-Cybersecurity/README.md

 <div align="center">

-# Awesome Federated Learning in Cybersecurity 🛡️
+# Federated Learning in Cybersecurity 🛡️

 *A curated list of resources, datasets, and research papers mapping the intersection of Federated Learning and Cyber Defense.*